-The external gamma dose rate site wide exposure rates by the EAs are presented in ORAUT (2014) and summarized in Table 4-3.
+The external gamma dose rate sitewide exposure rates by the EAs are presented in ORAUT (2015) and summarized in Table 4-3.

 These doses should be assigned based on work location as defined by an EA.
-If the work location is unknown, or an individual worked in various locations throughout the site in a given year, then the annual maximum gamma doses should be assigned for overestimate claims with a constant distribution in IREP.
-For best-estimate and compensable claims, the annual site average gamma doses should be used with a lognormal distribution in IREP with a GSD of 1.3.
+If the work location is unknown or an individual worked in various locations throughout the site in a given year, the annual maximum gamma doses should be assigned for overestimate claims with a constant distribution in IREP.
+For best-estimate claims or those with a probability of causation greater than 50%, the annual site average gamma doses should be used and assigned as a normal distribution in IREP with a standard deviation of 30%.